tankmurdock/fizzi-tankmurdock/README.md

 ## 🚀 Quick Start

-To start a new project using this starter, run the following commands in your terminal:
+To start a new project using this starter, run the following commands in your terminal: yep

 ```sh
 npx degit prismicio-community/nextjs-starter-prismic-minimal your-project-name